gabrieljreed/iORA/README.md

 # iORA

+For many students, the cost and process of obtaining a physical model kit set causes delays in student use or completely impedes its use.
+Therefore, a free, instant access, easy to use and highly interactive qualitative/quantitative virtual model to visualize static structures, transition states, reactive intermediates, and entire reaction pathways is highly desirable.
+While there are websites and older programs that offer animations of organic reactions, they are generally hard to find, and are either significantly outdated, have compatibility issues with browsers and platforms, or do not have both qualitative and quantitative information.
+Also, most animations found on the web or in older programs are typically not generated from quantum-mechanical calculations or simulations.
+Therefore, our goal is to develop a free, easily downloadable, easy to use, high image quality, highly interactive smartphone application that provides 3D visualization of chemical reactions based on quantum- mechanical simulations (see Fig. I).
+While there are a few chemistry smartphone applications that can be used to visualize organic compounds, such as WebMO, AR VR Molecules, or iSpartan, they are generally cost prohibitive (often because of in-app purchases) and do not provide chemical reaction information.

+### Progress

 The MoleculeDemo4 Xcode project contains almost all the functionality that should go into the final app.
 The code there is pretty cluttered and is prone to frequent crashes.
 It also has a few too many buttons.

-The iORA Xcode project is a new project I started to take just the good code, clean it up, and put it into a new project.
+The iORA Xcode project is a new project started to take just the good code, clean it up, and put it into a new project.
 It's still missing a lot of the functionality from MoleculeDemo4, including the following:
   - Working buttons
   - Highlight tapped atoms
   - Dynamically change radius size

 Features that haven't been coded at all yet include the following:
   - Tapping a bond will give information about the 2 atoms it connects
-  - Dihedral angles when selecting 4 atoms (I haven't had the courage to face that nasty algorithm yet)
+  - Dihedral angles when selecting 4 atoms
   - The algorithm for calculating when atoms should bond is close but still makes extra bonds when it shouldn't at times.

-BONDING ALGORITHM
+### BONDING ALGORITHM

 The bonding algorithm currently works as follows: for atom1 in atoms: